aerglass/PA2lib/README.md

 github wiki exist, i will be adding things into it.</p>
 <h1> About updates </h1>
 This updates basically every day, every change made into something that ins't on the releases tab is not stable.
+<h1> how to update? <h1><br>
+  delete the existing PA2 folder from you proyect.
+Then download the latest stable release (you can use the unstabe builds but they are unstable lol) and then drag the pa2 folder from the template, now you are done
 <h1> license </h1> </p>
 MIT license, you are free to do whatever you want with my software. <br>
 it doesn't matter to me if you sell it or make profit, you don't need to credit me.<br>